abondar24/TodoService/README.md

 - We can change status of past due item only to done
 - Done item can be moved to not done state, but their complete time is reset
 - Done items are not updated by automatic past due update
+- Done items can't have their description modified